socalledsound/nu-react-week1-challenge/README.md

 ![image of circles](circles.jpeg)

-you'll want to get a reference from the dom to the root div on the index.html, create the circles using the supplied functions and then append them to the root div using array.map
+if you look at index.js you can see that I've already set you up with a reference from the dom to the root div on the index.html.

+your job is to create the circles using the supplied functions and then append them to the root div using array.map

 there are several branches you can check out if you want some hints or the final answer.
 the first one is the start, the second is a halfway point and the third is the final answer!

-good luck, i hope it's a little bit fun.
+good luck, i hope it's a little bit fun!